 Montreal, Quebec, Canada

 Claesson, Stefan; Huff, Lloyd C.; and Jakobsson, Martin, "Mapping Paleo-Coastlines and Cultural Resources in Boston Harbor, MA" (2004).
-Center for Coastal and Ocean Mapping.
+Society for American Archeology (SAA).
 303.